NebulousLabs/Sia/README.md

 interface.
 From here, you can send money, mine blocks, upload and download files, and advertise yourself as a host.

-A note on hosting: when you become a host, you have to put up coins ("freeze" them) to show that you're serious.
-If you're a good host, you'll eventually get these coins back, but if you lose files you'll lose the coins too.
+A note on hosting: when you announce yourself as a host, you have to put up coins ("freeze" them) to show that you're serious.
+This helps to mitiage Sybil attacks.
+After 'freeze duration' blocks, you will get the coins back.

+When someone makes a contract with you, you put up security coins.
+If you're a good host, you'll eventually get these coins back, but if you lose the file you'll lose the security too.
 So when people make contracts with you, your balance will initially go down.
 Rest assured, once you start submitting storage proofs, you'll start making money.

 Troubleshooting
 ---------------